 Sanctions are determined by the seriousness of the code violation and the total conduct record of the student and are not necessarily progressive.
 Each case is determined on its own merits.
 Student conduct outcomes are intended to find a balance between the interests of the individual student and of the community.
 For example, a student with no prior disciplinary record may be assigned a sanction commensurate with the offense up to and including removal from residence, suspension or dismissal.
-Sanctions may be enhanced in situations that have created an unsafe environment.
-An unsafe environment refers to a situation where individuals are exposed to hazards that could cause physical harm or illness, such as underage drinking/drug use, hazing, unsanitary conditions, overcrowding, etc. Failure to complete a sanction may result in a hold being placed on a student's transcript preventing the student from registering.
+Failure to complete a sanction may result in a hold being placed on a student's transcript preventing the student from registering.